 I sat down with Kime to talk about her business, her artistic practice, and the community she’s built-in California’s high desert.

 [Calder Anderson] What drives your art practice?
 Why do you make the work you do?

 [Kime Buzzelli] The real drive comes from the magical meditative state that occurs when I truly let go and allow myself to relax while I make layers and layers of imagery.
 This zone isn't always easy to get, but when I eventually sink in, it's like I'm locked in a trance and things come easily.
 It’s really special to tap into this zone and allow myself to be a conduit for ideas and imagery to flow through.

 [CA] I love that your paintings articulate solely feminine characters.
-Why focus on female?
+Why focus on females?

 [KB] Women are exciting and powerful.
 I am constantly inspired and amazed by their ability to transform.
 They never seem to bore me as subject matter.
 I suppose they radiate the energy that I want to replicate.